- About Us

 • Pay your bill

-Important information about water quality for businesses, restaurants, churches, and schools reopening following COVID-19
+Important information about water quality for businesses, restaurants, places of worship, and schools reopening following COVID-19

 As the COVID-19 Shelter-in-Place Order is lifted and businesses reopen, it is important for managers and business owners to take action to ensure the water is safe to consume.
 Please reference the following guidance when reopening your business to learn how to remove stagnant water and prepare your building’s plumbing system for consumption.